eLearning and the battle of la Drang

 Pilot Training and Experience

-By now, you’re probably tired of trying to draw the correlation between this and what I do for a living – eLearning, or online pilot training courses.
+By now, you’re probably tired of trying to draw the correlation between this and what I do for a living – eLearning, or online pilot and aviation training courses.
 What could the relationship possible be between a battle fought a long time ago in a distant land and learning online?
 The common denominator is experience.
 Through learning, you gain experience, and that experience becomes the basis for the very instincts that aid you in critical moments.

 Wikipedia defines experience as the knowledge or mastery of an event or subject gained through involvement in or exposure to it.
 Reading about something, or taking an eLearning course is exposure to something.
 Involvement is actually doing it.
 Training flight crews involves a lot of reading, but also much practice gained through simulator sessions and during operational flights.